bediparam/hackathon/README.md

 Both these steps will again be reconsidered whenever the person login to our site.

 ## Technologies Used
 We will be using HTML, CSS, JavaScript and Bootstrap for the FrontEnd.
 For the BackEnd we'll use Flask(Python).
-Mrosoft's Face API is used for
+Microsoft's Face API is used for
 Facial Recogination and typingDNA is used for recording the Typing Pattern of the Users.
 SQLlite is used for the database.